BalveerSinghYT/DSA/README.md

 🧹 Explored the art of Linkedlist cleanup today! 🚮 Covered node deletion, checking if the list is sorted, and removing duplicates.
 Keeping those Linkedlists neat and tidy! 💡💻

+## Day 32 - September 27th:

+🔄 In the LinkedList saga, today I delved into the art of reversing a LinkedList! 🔄 Explored the sliding window approach and the magic of recursion with two pointers.
+Adding new tools to the coding arsenal!

 ---

 Let's keep this coding momentum going!
 Exciting times ahead as I continue this journey of growth and learning.
 Stay tuned for more updates! 🌱👩‍💻